NYU-Processor-Design/nyu-processor-design.github.io/src/vip_course_docs/syllabus.md

 semester.
 Students may apply to various VIP course options (i.e., VIP teams), then select one VIP team to participate on for three consecutive semesters.

-***For the Processor Design team in particular:*** Applicants should have completed CS-UY 2214 or ECE-UY 2204 or have equivalent experience with RTL design.
+***For the Processor Design team:*** Applicants should have completed CS-UY 2214 or ECE-UY 2204 or have equivalent experience with RTL design.
 Team participation assumes familiarity with Verilog and associated tooling.

 ## About VIP